hxr6344/IGME230/230-project-1-content.md

 # Molten Madness
 ## I. High Concept
-It's Jelly Bombs of Doom but you can drop bombs to destroy bigger enemies with bombs!
+It's Jelly Bombs of Doom but you can drop bombs to destroy enemies with bombs!

 ## II.
 Genre